chang-jacob/chang-jacob.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a Ph.D. student in Biomedical Data Science at Stanford University, advised by [Dr. Sylvia Plevritis](https://plevritislab.stanford.edu/).
 My research interests are in biostatistics and computational methods development for the analysis of spatial omics data.
-I am also very interested in the intersection of science, law, and policy.
+I am also deeply interested in the intersection of biotechnology, law, and policy.

-Before Stanford, I graduated from the University of Notre Dame, where I earned bachelor's degrees in Statistics and Sociology.
-I also worked for a few years as a Data Scientist at [84.51&deg;](https://www.8451.com/), where I worked on the Health and Wellness Pharmacy Team and the Algorithmic Fairness Team.
+I'm originally from Mililani, Hawai'i, and I attended the University of Notre Dame, where I earned bachelor's degrees in Statistics and Sociology.
+Before graduate school, I worked as a Data Scientist at [84.51&deg;](https://www.8451.com/), where I worked on both the Health and Wellness Pharmacy Team and the Algorithmic Fairness Team.
 As a graduate student, I have interned as a computational biologist and bioinformatician at Genentech and Amgen.

+Outside of research, I enjoy reading, hiking, and spending time with my wife and dogs.
+I can occasionally be found running, but I enjoy this significantly less!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.